mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 ------------

-Replica KDCs provide an additional source of Kerberos ticket-granting services in the event of inaccessibility of the master KDC.
+Replica KDCs provide an additional source of Kerberos ticket-granting services in the event of inaccessibility of the primary KDC.
 The number of replica KDCs you need and the decision of where to place them, both physically and logically, depends on the specifics of your network.